 Things to Do in Thousand Springs State Park

-Regardless of the interests that drive people to this region of Idaho, Niagara Springs State Park pleases everyone.
-Home to the stunning Snake River Canyon, this area enhances your weekend getaways and short day trips with the spectacular views of streams running down the canyon wall that, in their turn, can be the biggest reason to escape Boise for a short while.
+Regardless of the interests that drive people to this region of Idaho, Niagara Springs State Park pleases with its diversity and beauty.
+Home to the stunning Snake River Canyon, this area enhances your weekend getaways and short day trips with the spectacular views, such as multiple streams running down the canyon, that can be the biggest reason to escape Boise for a short while.